thethp/hubwaypi/README.md

 An API for hubway information that returns information as json instead of having to navigate that XML file, built using node, express, and mongoDB

+Hubway is the public bike system in Boston.
+It is a series of stations around the city with docks.
+There is an XML hidden away in the background of the site with data about the stations including where they are and how many bikes/empty docks are at them presently but navigating XML is a pain in the ass, so rather than every developer having to do that themselves, why not just have one API for everyone to use.

 #Goals
 The goal of this project is to create an API for the hubway data, so that people can make cool things using all the information they have available.